Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/08-workload.md

    - Client ID for the AKS Key Vault Add-on
    - Tenant ID for the subscription.

    > If you don't have the Client ID, you can find it by going to the Key vault and clicking on **Access Policies** in the left blade.
-Find the identity that starts with "azurekeyvaultsecrets", then look for the resource by searching for the name in the search bar at the top.
+Find the identity that starts with "azurekeyvaultsecrets-name of your aks cluster", then look for the resource by searching for the name in the search bar at the top.
 When you click on the resource, you will find the Client ID on the right side of the screen.

    Deploy the edited yaml file.